 Creating Purpose and Flow

 It's not unusual for the problems people have with their homes to originate from prior renovations.
-Sometimes it seems that prior renovations were ill-conceived.
-Other times a prior renovation may have made sense initially, but subsequent renovations led to an awkward floor plan and cumbersome traffic flow.
-In either case, we may have to strip prior work to create a functional layout.Jump to Gallery
+Sometimes it seems that those previous renovations were ill-conceived.
+Other times they may have made sense initially, but subsequent renovations led to an awkward floor plan and cumbersome traffic flow.
+In either case, we may have to strip away old work to create a more functional layout.Jump to Gallery

 Creating that change....Designer Bill Harper worked closely with the owners to reimagine the first floor spaces.